PyRepair/maniple/training-data/summarize-experiment-v2/pandas/122/prompt_response_response_3.md

         return True
 ```

-This corrected version ensures that the comparison is made on equivalent data structures within the `BlockManager` objects, including the "Items", "Axis 1", and "IntBlock" attributes.
-It addresses the issue reported in the failing test and satisfies the expected input/output variable information.
-This should resolve the issue posted in the GitHub report as well.
+This corrected version of the equals() function addresses the issues identified and should pass the failing test while satisfying the expected input/output variable information and resolving the issue posted in the GitHub report.